 Blinking LED Example Raspberry Pi Pico

-Now we will start our project to blink an LED using Raspberry Pi Pico in MicroPython with the help of Thonny IDE.
+Now we will build our first project: blinking an external LED using Raspberry Pi Pico with MicroPython in Thonny IDE.

-In order to perform this project, we need the following equipment:
+For this project, you will need the following components:

 Connect the components as shown in the schematic diagram below: